angelacorte/slides-master-thesis/slides-master-thesis.typ

 ]

 #slide(title: "Communication between devices")[
-  The information sent between devices in a network:
+  To differentiate between communication types, messages have been designed to:

-  - Allow to associate a value with a specific recipient, sending different values to different recipients.
+  - assign different values to each neighbour;

-  - Or send the same value to all the neighbours.
+  - send the same value to all the neighbours.
 ]

 #let incarnation = box[